birdflop/botflop/README.md

 [Click here](https://discord.com/api/oauth2/authorize?client_id=787929894616825867&permissions=0&scope=bot) to invite Botflop to your server.

 # Current abilities
-## Analyze timings reports
+## Analyze timings reports and Spark profiles
-Paste a timings report to review an in-depth description of potential optimizations.
+Analyze a timings report or Spark profile to review an in-depth description of potential optimizations.
 You can try it out yourself on our [Discord](https://discord.gg/zsz3PzT)

 ![Timings 1](https://user-images.githubusercontent.com/43528123/118413487-33af2300-b665-11eb-8f11-eaa4ec5a2730.png)